scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 Scope: ``scrapy.contrib.memusage``

-Wether to enable the memory usage extension that will shutdown the Scrapy process when it exceeds a memory limit, and also notify by email when that happened.
+Whether to enable the memory usage extension that will shutdown the Scrapy process when it exceeds a memory limit, and also notify by email when that happened.

+See :ref:`ref-extensions-memusage`.

 .. setting:: MEMUSAGE_LIMIT_MB